samcday/node-clusterphone/README.md

         // Deliberately not acknowledging message here
     }

-This will result in slightly weird behaviour unfortunately - the acknowledgement handler will fail after the default timeout of 5 minutes.
-You can change the timeout on a per message ack handler basis with a fluent API:
+This will result in slightly weird behaviour unfortunately - the acknowledgement handler will fail after the default timeout of 30 seconds.
+You can change the timeout on a per message ack handler basis with a fluent API...

     clusterphone.sendTo(worker, "hello").within(5000 /* milliseconds */).ackd(function(err, reply) {
         // err will be a timeout error if remote end does not acknowledge within 5 seconds.
     })

+... or you can change it globally.

+    clusterphone.ackTimeout = 123;  // milliseconds

 Acknowledgement handlers can be fired with an error if the remote end is a worker that died before acknowledging the message.